 You need a hunting licence that says what you’re allowed to hunt and when.
 For example, a license to hunt White-tailed deer won’t let you hunt moose or small game.

 To get a hunting license, you need a hunter’s certificate for the type of weapon you want to use, for example, a bow, crossbow or firearm such as a rifle or shotgun.
 To get the certificate, you must pass a beginner’s hunting course and be 12 years or older.

 To hunt with a firearm, you also must pass a firearms safety course.
 You also need the course to get a licence to buy and possess a firearm.

-In Quebec, you must also register your firearm with the Service d’immatriculation des armes à feu (SAIF) (Québec’s firearm registration service).
-A firearm must be registered before you are in possession of it.
-If you bought a firearm before January 29, 2018, you have until January 29, 2019 to register it.
+Since 2018, in Quebec, you must also register your firearm with the Service d’immatriculation des armes à feu (SAIF) (Québec’s firearm registration service).
+A firearm must be registered as soon as you are in possession of it.
+Registration is mandatory even if you bought the firearm before 2018.
 Registering a firearm is free.

 Stay within the limits.

 You can’t hunt just anything, anywhere, any time.
 Quebec is divided into different geographic zones with their own specific rules.
 The rules say what you’re allowed to hunt, how many animals you can hunt, when hunting season starts and ends, etc.